-Lovingly nicknamed ‘big sky country’, Montana is one for the adventurers, and our tours are no exception.
-Prepare yourself (and your camera) for extraordinary mountain views that make way for sparkling lakes, impressive glaciers, and fast-moving rivers that are perfect for white water rafting.
+Lovingly nicknamed ‘big sky country’, Montana is one for the adventurers and our tours are no exception.
+Prepare yourself (and your camera) for extraordinary mountain views that make way for sparkling lakes, impressive glaciers, and fast-moving rivers perfect for white water rafting.
 Embark on guided hikes through the state’s best national parks, marvel at landscapes too pretty to be real and delve deep into the history and customs of Native American culture – you’ll never want to leave.

 Our Montana tours & holidays

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).

 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.